japila-books/spark-sql-internals/docs/ResolveTimeZone.md

 apply(plan: LogicalPlan): LogicalPlan
 ----

-NOTE: `apply` is part of link:catalyst/Rule.md#apply[Rule Contract] to apply a rule to a link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/Rule.md#apply[Rule Contract] to apply a rule to a spark-sql-LogicalPlan.md[logical plan].

 `apply`...FIXME